OperatorFoundation/Shapeshifter-Swift-Transports/README.md

 ## Installation

 This library can be installed using  [Swift Package Manager](https://swift.org/package-manager/).
 Please see instructions for using an individual transport in that transport's readme.

+## Usage

+Each transport can be used in place of a Network.Framework Connection.
+It is necessary to create an instance of  a connection factory for the given transport and use that to create your connection.
+From that point forward the transports are designed to look and behave in your code in the same manner as Network.Framework.
+Please see the readmes for the individual transports for information on how to get a Connection instance for that transport.